Bawa Muhaiyaddeen: Titles and honorifics

 Bawa Muhaiyaddeen was referred to as Guru, Swami, Sheikh or 'His Holiness' depending on the background of the speaker or writer.
 He was also addressed as Bawangal by those Tamil speakers who were close to him and who wanted to use a respectful address.
-He often referred to himself as an 'ant man', i.e., a very small life in God's creation.
+He often referred to himself as an 'ant man', that is, a very small life in God's creation.
 After his arrival in the United States, he was most often addressed as Guru Bawa or simply Bawa, and he established the fellowship.
 By 1976, he felt that the title 'guru' had been abused by others who were not true teachers and dropped the title Guru, with the organization becoming the Bawa Muhaiyaddeen Fellowship.

 By 2007, an honorific, Qutb, was used by his students in the publications of his talks.
 Qutb means pole or axis, and signifies a spiritual center.
 The name Muhaiyaddeen means 'the giver of life to true belief' and has been associated with previous Qutbs.